Table of Contents

 Consider the following requirements if you are planning a career as an HR Manager:

-1. A bachelor's degree in Human Resources, Business Administration, or a related field is typically required.
+a) A bachelor's degree in Business Administration (BA), Human Resources or a related field is typically required.

 Skills of Human Resource Management